flipz357/weisfeiler-leman-amr-metrics/README.md

 ### Asymmetric similarity

-Asymmetric wasserstein graph similarity (check if g1 is a subgraph of g2), as descirbed in our [amr4nli paper](https://arxiv.org/abs/2306.00936) is now available with options:
+Asymmetric wasserstein graph similarity (check if g1 is a subgraph of g2), as described in our [amr4nli paper](https://arxiv.org/abs/2306.00936) is now available with options:

 - `-prs p' for precision-like sub-graph measure
 - `-prs r' for recall-like super-graph measure